sai-synapse-labs/filetao-main/README.md

 - Incentivize good performance over a long period of time.
 (Tier system to reward based on reputation.)
 - Incentivize fast response times.
 We want to retrieve user data quickly and ensure that it is over high network bandwidth.

-In FileTAO's decentralized storage system, optimal behavior is crucial for the overall health and efficiency of the network.
+In TensorStorage's decentralized storage system, optimal behavior is crucial for the overall health and efficiency of the network.
 Miners play a vital role in maintaining this ecosystem, and their actions directly impact their rewards and standing within the subnet.
 We have implemented a tier-based reward system to encourage proper behavior, successful challenge completions, and consistent performance.

 Failing to pass either challenge or retrieval verifications incur negative rewards.
 This is doubly destructive, as rolling statistics are continuously logged to periodically compute which tier a given miner hotkey belongs to.
 When a miner achieves the threshold for the next tier, the rewards that miner receives proportionally increase.
 Conversely, when a miner drops below the threshold of the previous tier, that miner's rewards are slashed such that they receive rewards proportionally to the immediately lower tier.

 ### Overview and Justification
-FileTAO's Multi-dimensional reward mechanism is spread across 4 main axes:
+TensorStorage's Multi-dimensional reward mechanism is spread across 4 main axes:
 (1) Availability: Is the miner reachable when requested?
 Incentivizes uptime.
 (2) Speed (performant): how fast was the normalized response time?
 (3) Correctness (reliable): did the proof succeed? y/n